Flame Vine

 This vine is fast growing, and can spread like wildfire if left unattended.
 Using its tendrils to climb, flame vine is great for covering fences.
 With regular maintenance, it can be kept in check and looking lovely.
 Just don’t let it roam too freely—flame vine has been known to choke trees over which it’s been allowed to grow.

-But the work is worth the effort.
-Not only does flame vine put on a dazzling display, hummingbirds love the tubular flowers for their nectar.
-On top of that, this South American native is virtually pest-free, meaning that most of your upkeep will be limited to pruning and training.
+That being said, hummingbirds love the tubular flowers for their nectar.
+On top of that, this South American native is virtually pest-free, meaning that most of your upkeep will be limited to control.

 Planting and Care

-Flame vine will climb anything that offers decent support, so while it's great for fences, trellises, and archways, it's best to avoid planting near trees that could be strangled by its rapid growth.
+Flame vine will climb anything that offers decent support, so while it’s great for fences, trellises, and archways, avoid planting near trees that could be strangled by its rapid growth.
 Hardy in USDA zones 9–11, flame vine can sometimes be found flowering as far north as zone 8b.